luikore/nyara/readme.md

 # Getting started

+Requirement

+- BSD/Linux/Mac OS X
+- Ruby 2.0.0-p195 or higher (due to some syntax issues, doesn't work on 2.0.0-p0)
-Requires Ruby 2.0+, BSD/Linux/Mac OS X, GCC4.5+ or Clang.
+- GCC4.5+ or Clang

 Install